jay-sarkar/jay-sarkar.github.io/_pages/about.md

 news: false
 social: false
 ---
 <div style="text-align: left"> My research interests encompass developing fundamentally influential, principled, data-driven and model-based understanding and enablement of designs of novel systems, technologies and devices; - especially as focused on emerging solid-state storage, memory & compute architectures.
 With specific technical areas spanning interpretable machine learning, physical/statistical modeling & simulation, reliability science and solid-state electronics - I'm interested in first-principles and systems-thinking approaches.
 Most of my work has been at interfaces of science and engineering, and across interdisciplinary teams - while bearing meaningful practical impact on novel designs, technologies and products.
-With interest in real-world impact of research, I also enjoy detail-oriented perspectives towards enablement - in appreciation of the forest along with the trees.
+With interest in real-world impact of research and pathfinding, I also enjoy detail-oriented perspectives towards enablement - in appreciation of the forest along with the trees.
 <br/><br/>
-  Additional details on my publicly available research papers and patent filings are available in the <a href="https://jay-sarkar.github.io/research/">research page</a>. </div>
+  Additional details on my peer-reviewed research papers and patent filings are available in the <a href="https://jay-sarkar.github.io/research/">research page</a>. </div>

 #### Current research interests: